Persecution of Biharis in Bangladesh: 2014 Kalshi clashes

-In 2014, members of the ruling Awami League, aided by police clashed with the members of the Urdu speaking community, in a bid to grab land, in Mirpur.
+In 2014, members of the ruling Awami League, aided by police clashed with the members of the Urdu speaking community in Mirpur over land issues.
 During these clashes, nine people including eight members of a family were burnt alive by Awami League and their local Bengali supporters.

 The Biharis blamed the attacks being directed by Elias Mollah, the ethnic Bengali lawmaker of Mirpur.
 Elias Mollah denied involvement and blamed a "vested conspiracy" against him.

 Citizenship and reconciliation efforts

 In May 2003, a high court ruling in Bangladesh allowed ten Bihari refugees to obtain citizenship and voting rights.
-The ruling exposed a generation gap among Biharis; younger Biharis tended to be "elated", but many older people felt "despair at the enthusiasm" of the younger generation and said their true home was in Pakistan.
+The ruling exposed a generation gap among Biharis.
+Younger Biharis were described as "elated" but many older people felt "despair at the enthusiasm" and said their true home was in Pakistan.
 Many Biharis now seek greater civil rights and citizenship in Bangladesh.

 On 19 May 2008, the Dhaka High Court approved citizenship and voting rights for about 150,000 refugees who were minors at the time of Bangladesh's 1971 war of independence.
 Those born in the country since the war also gained citizenship and the right to vote.
 Several political parties campaigned in the camps for the Bihari vote during the 2008 general election, and the group was considered important to parties and candidates.
 Although the court ruling explicitly said that the Biharis are eligible to register to vote in the December 2008 elections, the Election Commission closed its rolls in August 2008 without enrolling them.